BrennenHarris/Twitch-AutoPlay-Chrome-Extension/README.md

 3. Select the list from the drop-down
 4. Begin adding twitch usernames in the form "xqc".
 5. Save
-6. You can now select your list and auto playing streams!
+6. You can now select your list and begin auto playing streams!